Visiting Ginzan Onsen in the Winter

 Cancelation policy

-Our cancelation policy for this experience is below.
+Our general cancelation policy for our taxi and bus trip reservations is below.
 Cancelation fees may vary according to exceptional circumstances.
-In cases of cancellation due to acts of god such as weather or bus mechanical failure we will refund customers in full.
+In cases of cancelation due to acts of god such as weather or bus mechanical failure we will refund customers in full.

 10 business days before date of experience